SahandHaeri/Prompt-propagation-study/README.md

 So one full "cluster" works like this: using the ethical identity card, the test runs 5 times with a 3-agent team, and 5 times with a 5-agent team.
 Then the exact same thing is repeated using the other identity card instead.

 You can also (and you should) check the RESULTS.md file (look at the top of this repo!) and have a look at the visual chart as well.

+If you have read this non-technical explanation and want a more in-depth but still relatively less technical summary, check the SUMMARY.md file featured at the top of the repo.

 ## Honest Scope and Limitations